EspejoLuis/quantlib-multilang/docs/devlogs/devlog_08_25.md

     - Also debugging is working.
 Nice.
 - C#:
     - Created UniteTests and IntegrationTests projects.
-    - Updated the scripts to manually run coverage reports.
+    - Updated the scripts to manually run coverage reports
+    - Integration Tests:
+        - In Unit Tests there were tests that should have been put in integration.

 # TODO: